pataruco/ga-lessons/lessons/final-presentations/slides.md

 ## Final Presentations

-I create this [randomniser](http://pataruco.github.io/random-picker/) to be sort out how is going to present
+I create this [randomniser](http://pataruco.github.io/random-picker/) to sort who is going to present